Matt Paradis

-Matt Paradis (born October 12, 1989) is an American former professional football player who was a center in the National Football League (NFL).
+Matt Paradis (born October 12, 1989) is an American former professional football player who was a center in the National Football League (NFL) for eight seasons.
 He was selected by the Denver Broncos in the sixth round of the 2014 NFL draft.
 He played college football for the Boise State Broncos.

 Professional career

 Pre-draft

 Paradis was one of 51 collegiate offensive linemen to attend the NFL Scouting Combine in Indianapolis, Indiana.
 He completed all of the combine drills and had a mediocre performance overall, finishing 11th in the three-cone drill and 20th among offensive linemen in the bench press.
 On March 14, 2014, he attended Boise State's pro day, but opted to stand on his combine numbers and only ran positional drills.
 At the conclusion of the pre-draft process, Paradis was projected to be a seventh round pick or priority undrafted free agent by NFL draft experts and scouts.
 He was ranked the 15th best center prospect in the draft by NFLDraftScout.com.